 Fees are payable online or by sending a cashier’s check in US dollars.

 International students applying for an undergraduate degree program at IUP must demonstrate English proficiency.
 Residents of some countries do not need to submit scores.

 Those from countries not waived can satisfy the English language proficiency requirement by one of the following methods:

 International students who have earned a C grade or higher in an English composition course equivalent to IUP’s ENGL 101 at another US college or university and have completed a total of 12 college-level credits will be eligible to waive the TOEFL/IELTS

 International students who have attended high school in the Unites States may submit SAT/ACT scores and/or English AP scores for consideration for English proficiency.
 TOEFL/IELTS scores may be requested at the discretion of the Admissions committee.

 International undergraduate students may apply or may be referred for conditional admission through the American Language Institute intensive

 English program.
 Students who successfully complete nine credits through the Bridge program are eligible to waive the TOEFL/IELTS requirement.

 International Student Financial Statement

-All international undergraduate students are required to complete a financial affidavit showing that they have enough money to cover the cost of two semesters at IUP.
+All international undergraduate applicants are required to demonstrate that they have funding for at minimum the first year of attendance at IUP before an immigration document can be created.
+View our Undergraduate Program Cost Estimate below to view costs for two semesters of study at IUP (tuition, fees, room and board) and possible scholarships international students are eligible for.
 If a sponsor is someone other than a parent, a bank statement or letter from the sponsor

 is required.
 Bank statements and letters cannot be more than one year old.